OpenHybridSim/Tool-release/README.md

 The user guide and examples are provided in the wiki page https://github.com/OpenHybridSim/OHM-release/wiki

-For any help or feedback, please contact with the author via email: qhuang24@asu.edu
+For any help or feedback, please contact with the author via email: qhuang24 AT ASU DOT edu